jeremycherfas/user/pages/03.blog/monthly-report-2019-04/item.md

 ###Goals

 Still bad!
-Only 4 posts on this website.
-Listened to 46 podcasts.
+Only 4 posts on this website. listen  ed to 46 podcasts.

 ##Niggles

-The Listen posts are working well, whcih suggests that getting back onto  posts that contain geo-information would be a good thing, in advance of the IndieWebCamp in Utrecht.
+The listen posts are working well, whcih suggests that getting back onto  posts that contain geo-information would be a good thing, in advance of the IndieWebCamp in Utrecht.
 I should continue doing more to automate or simplify some of the more repetitive things I do.
 Having bought a little keyboard, I need to play with it more.

 ##Final remarks